“The best place to hide anything is in plain view.” –Edgar Allan Poe, The Purloined Letter (1844).

 BURRI PROMETHEIA highlighted an artwork of monumental dimensions (15 x 5 meters) whose architectural function as a wall (between Sculpture Garden and Melnitz Hall) almost underplays its presence: the Grande Nero Cretto (Large Black Crack), the largest work that Italian artist Alberto Burri ever created outside Italy, gifted to the UCLA campus 40 years ago.

-The title of the event recalled not only the metaphor of Burri’s ceaseless artistic research, but also the primordial significance of fire, which he attuned to poetical form in almost all of his materials, (jute, wood, iron, plastic) including the 700 fired-ceramic core pieces of the Cretto of UCLA.
+The title of the event, which occurred January 9-10, 2017 at Royce Hall, recalled not only the metaphor of Burri’s ceaseless artistic research, but also the primordial significance of fire, which he attuned to poetical form in almost all of his materials, (jute, wood, iron, plastic) including the 700 fired-ceramic core pieces of the Cretto of UCLA.
 At this event the world premiere of the film VARIAZIONI: A Visual Polyphony tied the beginnings of Burri’s combustions to the visionary lyrics of his friend and mentor, the poet Emilio Villa (1914-2003).
 The film by independent researcher Giuseppe Sterparelli (project creator together with professor Thomas Harrison) has the Death Valley desert as setting, the same location that inspired Burri in the creation of his Cretti (crack-paintings).
 The film is based on a dialogue between Villa’s poems – read voice-off by actor Roberto Latini, awarded as 2014 best Italian stage actor – and Lisa Rinzler’s photography (Emmy award, Sundance prize and many others).

 Prior to the screening of the film professors Bruno Corà, President of the Alberto Burri Foundation, and Gian Maria Annovi (USC) contextualized the birth of Burri’s work and the mutually vital relationship he shared with poet Villa, in an “atemporal” perspective, combining writing and painting as language’s intrinsic germinal forces in a constant collision of harmony and chaos.
 The fire employed by the painter fused planning to casualness, analogously to the synthesis between ordered logos and pure phoné of Villa’s poetic variations.